Skip to main content

 • IZK.
 Interactive zero-knowledge proof is a type of zero-knowledge proof, where the prover and verifier interactively communicate with each other.
 Within the MPC-TLS protocol, an IZK protocol is equipped between the attestor (verifier) and the TLS client (prover), which will output the verifier's result, i.e., an acceptance or a rejection w.r.t. the prover's statement.
 IZK protocols possess the benefits that succinct NIZKs (zk-STARKs/zk-SNARKs) do not exhibit, e.g., high scalability to very large statements, cheap computation, avoidance of trusted setup, and minimal use of memory.

 The following figure describes a general workflow that how PADO's MPC-TLS technique brings the reliable value of user's data to Web3 in a compliant and trustless way.
-Note the optional evaluator is the node executing the out-sourced computation with the zkFHE technique to process with additional computation logic.

 avatar

 1. The user operates on the client, communicating with a data source server to request his personal data from the server's APIs.
 Normally, the communications and message exchanges are secured within the TLS layer.
-To simulate normal communications at the TLS layer when engaged with a third party (attestor) as a witness, MPC-TLS is applied throughout the whole process.
-In general, the attestor and the client jointly play the role of a normal client in the original two-party handshake sub-protocol in the TLS protocol.
+To simulate all communications at the TLS layer when engaged with a third party (attestor) as a witness, MPC-TLS is applied throughout the whole process.
+Loosely speaking, the attestor and the client jointly play the role of a normal client in the original two-party handshake sub-protocol of the TLS protocol.
 This means, the attestor and the client participate together through a series of two-party secure multi-party computations (2PC) to establish a secure channel with the server and negotiate a session key for later conversation.
 Among them, the session key will be "secretly" split into two halves, with the attestor and the client each holding one half of it.
-In the view of the server on the other side, it still executes the original two-party handshake protocol, so the server will still get the complete session key.
+In the view of the server, it still executes the original two-party handshake protocol, so the server will still get the complete session key.
 Once the TLS secure channel is established, the exchanged messages, i.e., the requests and responses, between the client and the server are encrypted with the session key.
 Applied by the MPC-TLS technique, this process also requires the attestor to participate in coordination, because the client and the attestor each hold half of the session key.
 In other words, whenever the client needs to encrypt its request with the session key and send it to the server, the attestor must assist in the completion of the encryption by a two-party computation, i.e., generate the request ciphertext and send it to the server.
 Similarly, whenever receiving an encrypted response, it needs to be decrypted from another 2PC computation.
 At this time, the attestor's half of the session key is also required to complete the two-party decryption.

 1. In order to ensure the authenticity of the response, the attestor will require the client to submit the encrypted response as a cryptographic commitment, and then send its key slice to the client to recover the complete session key and decrypt the response message by the client.
 Then, the client will execute an interactive zero-knowledge proof protocol with the attestor, to confirm the consistency of the decrypted data with its committed and encrypted version.
 In some use cases, the client's data will be directly used by an application.
 On the other hand, the IZK manuscript could contain an additional statement proving the satisfiability of the application logic.
 After the IZK execution, the attestor will be convinced and blindly generate a signature to confirm the fact.
 Note the attestor never knows any bit of the raw data in the whole process.
 Thus the final attestation is essentially the attestor's signature on the result of the IZK execution, which includes the information about the data source and the possible application logic's satisfiability.
 The application verifier will accept and process the attestation after successfully verifying the signature of the attestor network.